AKI-Club/docs/README.md

-Please see the Wiki tab for documentation.
+Please see the [Wiki](https://github.com/AKI-Club/docs/wiki) for documentation.